volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 Subset load balancing is enabled.
 Based on route, subset of origin servers will be considered for load balancing..

-`endpoint_subsets` - (Optional) List of subset class.
+`endpoint_subsets` - (Required) List of subset class.
 Subsets class is defined using list of keys.
 Every unique combination of values of these keys form a subset withing the class..
 See [Endpoint Subsets ](#endpoint-subsets) below for details.

 `any_endpoint` - (Optional) Select any origin server from available healthy origin servers in this pool (bool).